KDCinfo/alarms/README.md

 > A React-based multi-'timer' web app with custom snooze and a one-at-a-time notification queue.

-'Done For Now' provides timer alerts (via a modal) with Snooze/Done/Disable options (and an adjustable snooze delay).
+'Done (for now)' provides timer alerts (via a modal) with Snooze/Done/Disable options (and an adjustable snooze delay).
 It also provides a custom notification 'queue' which accounts for overlapping/simultaneous alerts.

 This is my second React web app, which I'm hoping will become my first React Native (mobile) app (once I learn React Native, which is next on my list of learnables).

+I added TypeScript in August 2017.
+Also got `localStorage` mock-up `typed` to accommodate testing.

 ## Application URLs